swuff-star/MSUModTemplate/LIT/Packages/RoR2EditorKit/README.md

 RoR2EditorKit comes bundled with custom Inspectors that overwrite the default view of certain Scriptable Objects in RoR2, specifically annoying to work with ones, either with new easier to use inspectors, or editor windows that break down the default inspector for a more viewable experience.
 Examples of these include:

-* Serializable Content Pack: Simply click one of the buttons and the inspector will show it's corresponding list. allowing for easy managment of the content of your mod
+* Serializable Content Pack: Simply click one of the buttons and the inspector will show it's corresponding list. allowing for easy managment of the content of your mod, alongside the ability to auto populate these fields
 ![](https://i.gyazo.com/7d9a746fe9386cfe68f1c1a0d2a44c78.png)

 * Entity State Configuration: Easily select an entity state from the target type, when selected, the inspector will automatically populate the serialized fields array with the necesary fields to serialize.